Acceleration

 Reset Anderson Acceleration.

 Resets AA as if at the first iteration, reuses original memory allocations.
+Does not clear lifetime diagnostic counters; use aa_get_stats after reset to read them, or just re-init the workspace for a clean slate.

 Parameters: